 Fats

-Fats are a cat's energy source.
-When selecting your homemade cat food options, be sure your chosen diet for your cat includes plenty of fat-rich goods.
+Fats are a cat’s energy source.
+So when selecting your homemade cat food options, be sure your chosen diet for your cat includes plenty of fat-rich goods

 - Meat and fish naturally contain fats known as good fats.
-Good fats, together with Omega-3 and Omega-6 fatty acids, assist in keeping cats' heart rates regular.
-Good fats maintain anti-coagulant properties in your cat's blood and lower the risk of blood clots and heart disease.
+Good fats and Omega-3 and Omega-6 fatty acids assist in keeping cats’ heart rates regular.
+Good fats maintain anti-coagulant properties in your cat’s blood and lower the risk of blood clots and heart disease.

 - Fats help maintain a cat’s body temperature and absorb the much-needed vitamins mentioned above.
-They also give your lively feline the energy it needs to stay active, curious, and playful throughout the day.
+They also give your lively feline the energy to stay active, curious, and playful throughout the day.

-- Healthy fats provide twice the amount of energy for your cat than carbohydrates do.
+- Healthy fats provide twice as much energy for your cat for carbohydrates.

 - Pet owners are encouraged to provide around 20 to 24 percent fat in their cat's diet.